TheodorAT/Large-Scale-SoftEng/README.md

 ### For windows users

-To run make-files in windows, use [Chocolatey](https://chocolatey.org/install)
+To run make-files in windows, use [Chocolatey](https://chocolatey.org/install).

-# Running tests:
+# Running tests and building:

 First, navigate to the `base/server` folder and run: